 Firefighters managed to quell the blaze before it spread the adjoining shops, so the building’s structure remained intact, but Max Cycle’s interior and all its merchandise had been destroyed.

 “We had just imported our new stock of bicycles at the time,” said the 40-year-old, who runs the store with his younger brother.
 “About $20,000 (worth of stock) was gone.”

 Just a day prior to the incident, Max shared that he had reported to the police that his shop – which was not insured – had signs of an attempted break in.

 He and his wife made sure they secured the shop after they closed at 8pm that day, but it wasn’t enough to prevent their worst fears from coming true the following morning.
 A 19-year-old suspect was swiftly apprehended for the crime in early April and was sentenced to five years in jail and eight strokes of the cane last month.

 According to newspaper reports, the 19-year-old broke into the store, stole six bicycles and merchandise and then set the place on fire.
 Max was not the 19-year-old’s only victim, with another house break-in and a smashed car also on the teen’s trail of crime.
 But this isn’t a story about the crime – or its perpetrator.

-It’s about how a loyal customer turned friend, who heard of the fire, rushed to the store to find Max and in a heartfelt online post, galvanized the members of the local cycling community to support Max.
+It’s about how a loyal customer turned friend, who heard of the fire, rushed to the store to find Max and in a heartfelt online post, galvanizing the members of the local cycling community to come to his aid.